arun250/meds-buddy-check/README.md

 # 💊 Medication Manager

-A full-stack Medication Management App that helps patients track daily medication and allows caretakers to monitor adherence in real time.
+A full-stack Medication Management App that helps patients track daily medication and monitor adherence in real time.

 ## 🚀 Features